stimulant/Cinder-XUI/README.md

 ```

 #####LUA Scripting
 Scripting for XUI is provided via [Lua](http://www.lua.org/).
-Since lua is not valid XML it must be inserted into the XUI file as CDATA.
+Since Lua is not valid XML it must be inserted into the XUI file as CDATA.
 Lua scripts are scoped to the node that they are inserted in ("this" refers to the scoped node and all other nodes can be referenced by id).
-Most properties of nodes can be referenced from lua (off of "this" or the id) and there are a number of lua functions that are called implicitly (update, mouseDown, mouseUp, mouseDrag, touchBegan, touchEnded, touchMoved).
+Most properties of nodes can be referenced from Lua (off of "this" or the id) and there are a number of Lua functions that are called implicitly (update, mouseDown, mouseUp, mouseDrag, touchBegan, touchEnded, touchMoved).

 ```c
 <Scene>